adishilo/incbuild/README.md

     -V, --version                            output the version number
     -f, --file <path> [[watch] [watch] ...]
 Specify a watch-definitions file, and optionally select which watches to activate
-    -h, --help                               output usage information
+    -l, --list                               List all available watches (only with -f specified) -h, --help                               output usage information
 ```
+## Version log
+### Version 0.9.5
+- Added the ability to selectively activate chosen watches.
+- Colored the activated watches in green on the console.
+- Minor (required) changes to the CLI.
+- Added *watch*.`name` property to the definition JSON file.

 ## Running with debug messages
 *incbuild* uses the [debug npm package](https://www.npmjs.com/package/debug), so in order to see debug message, use the `DEBUG` environment variable as described in the *debug* package documentation.
 ## GitHub project